sayeraselvan/Multi_omics/README.md

-# List of custom made scripts for the multi-omics I performed
+# few custom made scripts for the multi-omics dataset (has to be updated)